microsoft/fluentui/rfcs/react-components/components/dev-docs.md

-As a new developer to the Fluent repo, but long time Fluent consumer and fan, the supporting documentation has been a rough experience.
-This has forced me to randomize other members of the team which slows us both down.
-This RFC seeks to lay out a plan to modernize the Fluent dev docs.
+As a new developer to the Fluent repo, but long time consumer and fan, the supporting documentation has room for opportunity.
+To be productive, I've had to randomize other members of the core team which slows us both down.

-## Current issues:

-- Mixture of v6, 7, 8 and 9 specific docs.
-- Docs seemed to have stopped being updated in the early days of v9 development.
-- Mixture of process, set up, and reference docs.
-- RFC’s seem to be a large part of the Fluent process now, but there’s no clear way for an outsider to observe or contribute to them.
-- Use of Github’s wiki isn't the best technical solution.
+This RFC seeks to lay out a plan to update the Fluent dev docs.
+The ultimate goal is to streamline contributors path to success.

 ## Goals of the new system: